Vivacious (drag queen)

-Vivacious is the stage name of Osmond Scott Jr., a Jamaican-American drag queen who is best known for appearing on the sixth season of RuPaul's Drag Race and for being one of the original Club Kids, a group of New York City dance club personalities in the late 1980s and early 1990s.
+Vivacious is the stage name of Osmond Scott Jr., a Jamaican-American drag queen who is best known for appearing on the sixth season of RuPaul's Drag Race and eleventh season of RuPaul's Drag Race All Stars.
+She is known for being one of the original Club Kids, a group of New York City dance club personalities in the late 1980s and early 1990s.

 Early life

 Scott was born in Jamaica.
 He moved to New York City at age 7.
 He got the name of his drag persona Vivacious from his 2nd grade teacher, named Ms. Bright, who would call Scott "Mr. Vivacious".

 Vivacious started as one of the original Club Kids in New York City during the 1990s, performing at clubs such as The Limelight, Tunnel, and The Sound Factory.